valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

 * **DocumentVariableDelegate improvements**

-  - `findValueByJsonPointerOrDefault(jsonPointer, execution, defaultValue)` has been added
+  - `findValueByJsonPointerOrDefault(jsonPointer, execution, defaultValue)` has been added.
+This allows a default value to be returned if no value is found.
   - Value transformation now supports arrays and objects properly

 ## Bugfixes